adonisjs/v6-docs/content/docs/views-and-templates/introduction.md

 - Choose a template engine to render HTML dynamically.
 - Use [Vite](../basics/vite.md) for bundling CSS and frontend JavaScript.
-- Optionally, you can opt for libraries like [HTMX](https://htmx.org/) or [Unpoly](https://unpoly.com/) to progressively enhance your application and navigate like an SPA.
+- Optionally, you can opt for libraries like [HTMX](https://htmx.org/) or [Unpoly](https://unpoly.com/) to progressively enhance your application and navigate like a SPA.

 :::note
 The AdonisJS core team has created a framework-agnostic template engine called [Edge.js](https://edgejs.dev) but does not force you to use it.
 You can use any other template engine you would like inside an AdonisJS application.